Admissions Drop-in Sessions 2019

 There is no need to book, you can turn up any time between 12pm – 2.30pm.
 Our staff will be on hand to provide career and study advice, and allow you direct access to our varied animal collection!

 At our Enfield campus, please report to reception.
 At our Crystal Palace Park campus, please go directly to the farm.A career in arboriculture, agriculture, countryside management, environmental conservation and outdoor adventure is for you if you have a passion for the outdoor environment, its preservation and protection.
 The industries are growing and their careers rewarding and fulfilling.

 The arboriculture, agriculture, countryside management, environmental conservation and outdoor adventure industries are exciting and evolving, offering a wide range of rewarding careers to suit all.

-Courses at Capel Manor College focus on teaching practical skills in working environments, we have exceptional arboriculture and countryside management tutors who are all industry-experienced.
+Courses at Capel Manor College focus on teaching practical skills in working environments, we have exceptional tutors who are all industry-experienced.

 Arboriculture is a vital industry involved with the planting, care and maintenance of trees in woodlands, rural and urban areas.
 It is closely linked to forestry, which is the science and practice of managing forests and woodlands.
 Our students go on to set up their own businesses, or to work as tree surgeons for employers and contractors, others build careers as tree officers, tree surveyors, tree inspectors, arborists, climbers and groundspeople.